Japan Summer Trip. Day 1: Osaka

 Osaka city view at night

-Luminosity Deck which glow in the dark.
+Luminosity Deck, which glows in the dark.
 Nice atmosphere up there!

 The escalator is crossing the wide-atrium-like space and hanging on the 40th floor

-Initially we planned to stroll along Shinsaibashi street.
-However, our energy bar drop to the lowest, and we need to recharge.
-We saved the Shinsaibashi attack on the next day.
-I'll continue the 2nd day trip in the next post.
+Initially we planned to stroll along Shinsaibashi Street.
+However, our energy bar drops to the lowest, and we need to recharge.
+We saved the Shinsaibashi attack for the next day.
+I'll continue the second- day trip in the next post.
 Stay tuned...

-Note: 2-Day Osaka Amazing Pass covers unlimited ride to the Osaka subway and free entrance to most of the top sightseeing places.
+Note: The 2-Day Osaka Amazing Pass covers unlimited rides on the Osaka subway and free entrance to most of the top sightseeing places.

 Comments